daroczig/CEU-use-case-seminars/README.md

-This is the talk materials repository of the "[Use Case Seminars 2](https://courses.ceu.edu/courses/2018-2019/use-case-seminars-2)" course in the 2019/2020 Winter term, part of the [MSc in Business Analytics](https://courses.ceu.edu/programs/ms/master-science-business-analytics) at CEU.
-For the previous edition, see [2018/2019 Spring](https://github.com/daroczig/CEU-use-case-seminars/tree/2019-spring).
+This is the talk materials repository of the "[Use Case Seminars 1.](https://courses.ceu.edu/courses/2020-2021/use-case-seminars-1)" course in the 2020/2021 Fall term, part of the [MSc in Business Analytics](https://courses.ceu.edu/programs/ms/master-science-business-analytics) at CEU.
+For the previous editions, see [2018/2019 Spring](https://github.com/daroczig/CEU-use-case-seminars/tree/2019-spring) and [2019/2020 Winter](https://github.com/daroczig/CEU-use-case-seminars/tree/2020-winter).

 ## Course Description